-Do I Have Mucus Plugs On My CT Scan?
+Do I Have Mucus Plugs?

 Mucus plugs block airflow as shown on left and microscopic view on right.